-The RXLK file provides a link from the MEPS event files to the prescribed medicine records on the 1999 Prescribed Medicine Event File.
-When using RXLK, analysts should keep in mind that one dental visit can link to more than one prescribed medicine record.
+The RXLK file provides a link from the MEPS event files to the 2000 Prescribed Medicine Event File.
+When using RXLK, data users/analysts should keep in mind that one dental visit can link to more than one prescribed medicine record.
 Conversely, a prescribed medicine event may link to more than one dental visit or different types of events.
-When this occurs, it is up to the analyst to determine how the prescribed medicine expenditures should be allocated among those dental and/or medical events.
+When this occurs, it is up to the data user/analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.